adaltas/dsti-bigdata-2021-fall/labs/lab7/README.md

 ### Resources

-In the `nifi-kafka` directory, you will find:
+In the `lab7` directory, you will find:

 - A `Vagrantfile` that defines the VMs to be managed by Vagrant (1 CentOS 7 VM named `nifi_server` in our case)
 - A `playbooks/` directory that contains Ansible playbooks to install and start NiFi and Kafka